knative/docs/docs/eventing/event-registry.md

 # Using the event registry

-The event registry is designed for use with the Broker and Trigger model, and provides information to help you create Triggers.
+The event registry maintains a catalog of event types that each Broker can consume.
-The registry maintains a catalog of event types that each Broker can consume.
+It is designed for use with the Broker and Trigger model, and provides information to help you create Triggers.

 This topic introduces the EventType custom resource and provides information about how to populate the event registry, how to discover events using the registry,